treyhunner/treyhunner.github.com/source/_posts/2019-03-12-unique-and-sentinel-values-in-python.markdown

 Before we weren't using a stop value so much as an **initial value**.

-Here's an example of a stop value, a true sentinel value:
+Here's an example of a stop value; a true sentinel value:

 ```python
 from itertools import zip_longest